meverett1167/bados-sg-agility-2018/docs/bados/module1.rst

       - Select option 2 **alternate** and keep it running in the window

    ..
-TIP:: This is your valid traffic, and the number of requests does change over time.
+TIP:: This is your valid traffic, and the number of requests will change over time.
 The requests also change as the script continuously alters the User-Agent header and the requested URI.
 Both values are randomly taken from files in the “source” directory in the home directory.

 2. Next, validate you are seeing the traffic, and |awaf| is actively building learning baselines.
 From a separate Terminal window type: